thecodeteam/puppet-unity/README.md

  * `unity_host`: Create, update, or destroy a Unity host
  * `unity_io_limit_policy`: Create, update, or destroy a Unity IO limit policy
  * `unity_lun`: Create, update, or destroy a Unity LUN

+You can reference the examples for each resource type under the source code folder [examples](puppet-exampels)

 ### Parameters